 Much as the shift from tactical warfare to cyber warfare has forced the military to rethink defense strategies, the current escalation in the sophistication and frequency of cyber-attacks is forcing enterprises to move beyond defense-in-depth tactics.
 One can argue that cyber warfare is moving from basic tactical attacks to advanced tactics that require a different strategy.

-In WWII, the Allied command struggled with incomplete intelligence until they were able to obtain an Small, plastic army men on a laptop keyboard“Enigma” machine with the rotor mechanisms used to encrypt all Axis messages.
+In WWII, the Allied command struggled with incomplete intelligence until they were able to obtain an “Enigma” machine with the rotor mechanisms used to encrypt all Axis messages.
 Once this machine was in the possession of the Allies, the quality of their intelligence improved immensely and strategic assets were retaken, key Axis maneuvers were defeated, and ultimately the war was turned in favor of the Allies.
 Such was the impact of the Enigma machine that Dwight D. Eisenhower cited it as “Decisive” to the victory.

 As witnessed in WWII, accurate intelligence provides key insights into using the right resources and applying them effectively.
 While there are a host of threat intelligence feeds that exist, knowing which ones are most effective is a guessing game for many enterprises (a hint, it isn’t the ones with the most alerts.)
 In order to make more effective security investment decisions, you need better intelligence.
 Where are the weakest points, what can be done to diminish that weakness or counter an effective attack?
 What is the right investment for my organization given my initiatives and business alignment objectives?